microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **run** – (optional) the section containing the NDL that will be executed.
 If using an external file the run parameter may already exist in that file and identifies the sections in that file that will be executed as NDL scripts.
 This parameter in NDLNetworkBuilder section will override those settings.
 If no networkDescription file is specified, a section with the given name will be searched for in the current configuration file.
 It must exist where a regular configuration search will find it (peer or closer to the root of the hierarchy)

--   **load** – (optional) the section(s) in the same file that contain NDL macros to be loaded.
+-   **load** – (optional) the section(s) in the same file that contains NDL macros to be loaded.
 If specified t must exist where a regular configuration search will find it (peer or closer to the root of the hierarchy)

 -   **ndlMacros** – (optional) path to an NDL macros file, normally defined at the root level so it could be shared with other Command Sections.
 This parameter is usually used to load a default set of NDL macros that can be used by all NDL scripts.